-HAVE YOU STARTED your winter-sowing project yet?
-My own plantings are under way, starting (but by no means ending) with the half dozen miniature “greenhouses” pictured above.
-What I’ve planted in these gallon-size milk and water jugs, along with a few helpful links to articles which explain the entire winter-sowing process:
+How’s your 2016 winter-sowing project coming along?
+My own plantings are well under way, starting (but by no means ending) with the seven miniature “greenhouses” pictured above.
+What I’ve planted in these recycled milk and water jugs, along with links to articles that explain the entire winter-sowing process:

-I used to kick my African violets off my fluorescent-lit shelves in order to make room for seed-starting indoors.
+I used to kick a large collection of African violets off my fluorescent-lit shelves in order to make room for seed-starting indoors.
 Then I got wise, and started planting seeds outdoors — most of them during the frigid days of winter.
 This procedure produced strong (not spindly) plants that required no “hardening off.”
-Now in my seventh year of winter-sowing, I wouldn’t dream of starting seeds any other way.
+Now, after 9 years of winter-sowing, I wouldn’t dream of starting seeds any other way.

-I planted the following seeds today, and then set them outdoors where the temperature is currently a bikini-like 5°F.:
+I planted the following seeds the other day, and then set them outdoors in below-freezing temperatures:

 Bachelor Buttons ‘Blue Boy’.
 Plant these, and the honey bees will thank you.
-I enjoy the touch of sky the flowers provide for my Kitchen Garden.
+I enjoy the touch of sky the flowers provide for my Kitchen Garden and elsewhere.
+They are terrific for cutting, too.

 Russell Hybrid Lupines.
 Can we all agree that one can never have too many lupines?
-I always winter-sow new plants to add to the existing crop (above) in the Serpentine Garden.
+I always winter-sow new plants to add to the existing crop (above) in my Serpentine Garden.

-Swiss Chard ‘Bright Lights.’
+Swiss Chard ‘Bright Lights’.
 I love the ornamental contribution these red-, yellow-, rose-, gold, or white-stemmed plants bring to the Herb Garden.
-The beet-like leaves are delicious raw in salads, but I usually saute them in olive oil and a splash of dry vermouth.
-Delicious!
+Served raw in salads, the beet-like leaves are definitely delicious.
+But they are particularly wonderful when sauteed in olive oil and splashed, at the last second, with extra-dry vermouth.

 Some helpful links: